bythebookdev/11ty-quickstart-template/README.md

 2. Set Deploy from a branch.
 Source branch: `gh-pages`.
 Source folder: `/ (root)`
 #### Make second commit
-Trigger deploy again by making more changes (for example adding more content).
+Trigger deploy again by making more changes (for example adding more content), commit and push.
 #### Enjoy :)